ersilia-os/outreachy-contributions/README.md

-# TCR-Epitope Binding Affinity Prediction
+# TDC - hERG blockers Prediction
 This project focuses on predicting whether an epitope binds to the TCR or not, given a epitope and a T-cell receptor using machine learning techniques.

 ## Download a Dataset of Interest